jullienl/jullienl.github.io/_posts/2025-11-07-Configuring-SAML-SSO-with-HPE-GreenLake-and-Passwordless-Authentication-for-HPECOMCmdlets.md

     - On the next page, you have two options to provide the identity provider metadata:

         - **Metadata URL** (Recommended): Enter the App Federation Metadata URL copied from Entra ID in Step 1.
-This future-proofs your configuration by enabling seamless automatic certificate retrieval and updates once HPE GreenLake supports it (feature in development as of November 2025).
+This future-proofs your configuration by enabling seamless automatic certificate retrieval and updates once HPE GreenLake supports it (feature under consideration as of November 2025).
 It ensures uninterrupted authentication and eliminates manual interventions during Entra ID's standard 3-year certificate rotations.

             [![]( {{ site.baseurl }}/assets/images/SAML-SSO/SAML-SSO-29a.png)]( {{ site.baseurl }}/assets/images/SAML-SSO/SAML-SSO-29a.png){:class="img-600"}{: data-lightbox="gallery"}